bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 ![Front of Device](/images/Linux/Front.png)

-This project is an exploration of how inexpensive a computer can be.
-In the end, I ended up designing a 'Linux Swiss Army Knife', or a device capable of doing everything a normal computer does.
-With this comes some sort of definition of what a 'computer' is.
+This is a 'Linux Swiss Army Knife', or a device capable of doing everything a normal computer does, offering maximum utility while still being able to fit in your pocket.
+With this comes some sort of definition of what a 'computer' and what a 'useful computer' is.
 This is very arguable, but I've narrowed it down to the following list of requirements:

 * Runs Linux.
 Just command line.
 * Has a keyboard.
 No touchscreen display.